 2. Do Not Try to Warm the Camera with Your Breath

-If the camera is “frozen”, do not breathe on it.
-In sub-zero temperatures, we breathe out moisture together with the air, while condensation will appear on the lens or screen, and wiping it will easily leave a scratch.
+If the camera is “frozen,” do not breathe on it.
+In sub-zero temperatures, we breathe out moisture together with the air, while condensation will appear on the lens or screen, and wiping it will quickly leave a scratch.

-Moisture as a whole negatively affects the electronics - it leads to oxidation of the contacts; it can provoke a short circuit and disable the camera.
+Moisture negatively affects the electronics – it leads to oxidation of the contacts; it can provoke a short circuit and disable the camera.

 3. Be Careful

-Plastic and other materials from which modern cameras are made become brittle in the cold.
+Plastic and other materials become brittle in the cold.
 It becomes much easier to break off the card slot door, battery pen, or some buttons.
 Do not increase the pressure on the camera controls in case of disobedience.
 Handle the camera gently, and protect it from shocks.

 4. Avoid Sudden Temperature Changes

 If you enter a warm apartment with a camera from the cold or jump into a car, condensation may form in it.
 As I said, this is dangerous for electronics (salt solutions in water).
-Do not turn on the device for a while, it is even better to remove the battery.
+Please do not turn on the device for a while; it is even better to remove the battery.

-Experienced photographers still put the camera in a regular plastic bag on the street, close it tightly, and in the room, they let the camera warm up for some time.
-When the temperature of the camera equals the temperature of the room, you can safely use it - there will be no moisture inside.
+Experienced photographers still put the camera in a regular plastic bag on the street, close it tightly, and in the room, they let the camera warm-up for some time.
+When the camera temperature equals the temperature of the room, you can safely use it – there will be no moisture inside.

 The presence of moisture absorbers in the bag provides a stable anti-condensation effect.
 It is usually placed in shoe or electronics boxes.
 You can even use cat litter.
 By the way, the latter can also be used in a car to prevent condensation from forming on the inner surfaces of the glass.